paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-116-emergency-planning-and-community-right-to-know.md

 ## § 11046.
 Civil actions
 **(a) Authority to bring civil actions**

-(1) **Citizen suits** — Except as provided in subsection (e) of this section, any person may commence a civil action on his own behalf against the following:
+(1) **Citizen suits** — Except as provided in subsection (e), any person may commence a civil action on his own behalf against the following:

   (A) An owner or operator of a facility for failure to do any of the following: